 333, Swope Music Building

-The School of Music is a vibrant place, filled with talented faculty and students.
+The Wells School of Music is a vibrant place, filled with talented faculty and students.
 I feel privileged to be among such creative and thoughtful colleagues who are not only highly skilled but also genuinely nice.
 One aspect of life in the SOM that makes it stand out from other programs in which I have participated is that the rigorous and challenging curriculum is balanced by the strong personal bonds between students and between students and faculty.
 I find coming to work a joy not only because I love music but also because I enjoy interacting with the unique cast of characters in the SOM.

 Music theory and analysis are vital assets for all musicians -- composers, performers, teachers, and listeners.
-One of my goals is to make sure that all School of Music graduates have not only knowledge of theoretical and analytical concepts but also fluency with the vocabulary and skills that will facilitate their careers with music and broaden their understanding and appreciation of music.
+One of my goals is to make sure that all Wells School of Music graduates have not only knowledge of theoretical and analytical concepts but also fluency with the vocabulary and skills that will facilitate their careers with music and broaden their understanding and appreciation of music.
 To this end, I try to create an informal and humor-filled setting in the classroom and to encourage the free exchange of ideas.
 Rather than teaching music theory as a set of rules that only refers to one musical tradition, I present the tools of music analysis as pathways into understanding compositional and performative creativity as well as aesthetic and emotional responses to many different styles of music including popular music and jazz.
 Above all else, I hope to instill in my students profound passions for music, of course, and for exploring the world around them.
-Students in the School of Music need to see their education not only as a step towards employment but also as a unique opportunity to expand their intellectual, social, and emotional horizons.
+Students in the Wells School of Music need to see their education not only as a step towards employment but also as a unique opportunity to expand their intellectual, social, and emotional horizons.
 What better way to do that than to study music?

 Alexander “Lex” Rozin is the music theorist of the department, having received his Ph.
 D. in music theory from the University of Pennsylvania where he studied with Eugene Narmour and Chris Hasty.
 His research combines the methods of music theory and analysis with the tools of experimental psychology.
 In particular, he has explored how music elicits emotional responses, how performance variables influence listeners' perceptions, how musical expertise influences cognitive and affective responses to music, musical and affective memory, and the relationship between music and cuisine, amongst other topics.
 He currently co-runs a lab dedicated to the study of the psychology of music at the University of Pennsylvania.
 Along with music perception and cognition and music theory pedagogy, he also has serious interest in the music of Brahms, jazz, the history of music theory, and North Indian classical music.
 He has also taught at the University of Pennsylvania, Towson University, and Swarthmore College.